Support for Teachers

 Created for teachers and students who are interested in the Mysteries, but have only a limited time to explore them.
 Short, focused, age-specific, single-lesson MysteryQuests lesson plans relate to one or more of the Mysteries.
 Each of the MysteryQuest lessons employs the popular and student-friendly WebQuest format to present a lesson that uses The Critical Thinking Consortium’s “Critical Challenge” approach and a small selection of primary documents from the sites to create short but powerful lessons involving students in thinking critically about history.
 Includes material suitable for ages 11-14, 14-16 and 16-18, and Teachers’ Notes providing detailed support for teachers.

-We’ve adapted some of our MysteryQuests lesson plans to create interactive whiteboards.
+We’ve adapted nine of our MysteryQuests lesson plans to create interactive whiteboards.
 These tools are currently available only in English.

 Key Concepts in Historical Thinking